edgelesssys/constellation/docs/docs/architecture/observability.md

 # Observability

-Observability in Kubernetes is the process of gaining insight into the behavior and performance of applications running on Kubernetes.
+In Kubernetes, observability is the ability to gain insight into the behavior and performance of applications.
 It helps identify and resolve issues more effectively, ensuring stability and performance of Kubernetes workloads, reducing downtime and outages, and improving efficiency.
 The "three pillars of observability" are logs, metrics, and traces.

-In the context of Confidential Computing, observability is a delicate subject and needs to be applied so that it doesn't leak any sensitive information.
+In the context of Confidential Computing, observability is a delicate subject and needs to be applied such that it doesn't leak any sensitive information.
-The following gives an overview of where and how standard observability tools can be applied in Constellation.
+The following gives an overview of where and how you can apply standard observability tools in Constellation.

 ## Cloud resource monitoring